Skip to content

 Deployment notes

-• Workspace logos at <project-root>/uploads/branding/<workspaceId>.<ext> by default; override with BRANDING_UPLOADS_DIR.
+• Workspace logos at <project-root>/uploads/branding/<workspaceId>.<ext>; override with BRANDING_UPLOADS_DIR.

 Next steps